Get exclusive travel offers and guides

 Hi Sandra,

 Thanks for your question.
-The table at the top of this page displays the maximum single trip durations for the travel insurance brands in our panel, most of whom offer cover for 12 months.
-The 90 days you’re referring to is for annual travel insurance policies.
+The comparison table shows the maximum single trip durations for the travel insurance brands in our panel, most of whom offer cover for 12 months.
+The 90 days you’re referring to are for annual travel insurance policies.
 Annual travel insurance provides you with cover for multiple trips during a year (i.e. multiple trips where you go overseas and return to Australia).
-Since you’re only travelling to the USA, or even if you are going to other countries, as long as it’s all part of one continued trip overseas, you’ll be able to get cover.
+Since you’re only traveling to the USA, or even if you are going to other countries, as long as it’s all part of one continuous trip overseas, you’ll be able to get cover.

 I hope this was helpful,